MrLixm/nuke-tools-lxm/src/localorender/README.md

 ## code snippet

-You never install the tool and just copy/paste it in the script editor every time.
+You never install the tool and just copy/paste [localorender.py](localorender.py) in the script editor every time.

 You can optionally edit the last line `open_as_panel()` to replace it by `open_as_panel(modal=True)` if you prefer a modal dialog, than a floating